mholetzko/wordqlock/README.md

 and that therefore development may be speeded up for those who are interested in creating their own wordqlock.

+By the way, there is a compiled version for mac.

+/dist/visu/ --> ./visu

 Cheers Mat.